 But if you really want to get results, then you must find a good teacher.
 Is there a book by a meditation master that really resonates with you?
 Then what are you waiting for?
 Go get instruction from that person!
 That’s what I did.
 After reading my teacher’s books, I flew halfway around the world to go learn from him.
 You can do it too!

 Drop me a comment below if you have questions.
 Or if you haven’t already gotten your free stuff, then make sure to grab them here.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.